NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 4.md

 The soil produces crops by itself; first the blade, then the head, then the mature grain in the head.

 ###### 29
-But when the crop permits, he immediately puts in the sickle, because the harvest has come."Parable of the Mustard Seed
+But when the crop permits, he immediately puts in the sickle, because the harvest has come."

+### Parable of the Mustard Seed

 ###### 30
 And He said, **"How shall we picture the kingdom of God, or by what parable shall we present it?**